alantanlc/blog/posts/liquibase/README.md

 1. Never modify a changeSet that has already been executed
 1. Resolving checksum errors
-1. Quick ways to resolve liquibase errors during local development
+1. Resolving liquibase errors during local development
+1. Primary key contraint violation
 1. Using `onFail="markRan"` and `onError="markRan"`
-1. Primary key contraint violation
 1. Use sequences over max

 ## Never modify a change set that has already been executed